phpwomen/combell/CONTRIBUTING.md

 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 You can use [this tool](http://www.cockos.com/licecap/) to record GIFs on OSX and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.

+### How to Suggest Changes or Request New Features

+We warmly welcome contributions.

+If you have an idea for something new for the website, please create [an issue](https://github.com/phpwomen/combell/issues).
+In the title of the issue please start the title with `Suggestion: `.
+A contributor will comment to ask you clarifying questions and to assist you with getting the feature implemented.

+Requests specific to the business of the PHP Women organization should be directed to [hello@phpwomen](mailto:hello@phpwomen.org).

 ### How To Submit Changes